macieklamberski/feedsmith/docs/typescript.md

 ### Working with DeepPartial

+The `DeepPartial` type recursively makes all properties optional, including nested objects and arrays.
+This accurately represents the reality of parsed feeds where any field might be missing.

-Parse results have all fields marked as optional because feed content can be incomplete or missing.
-Use the `DeepPartial` utility type to recreate the same type that parse functions return:
+Use `DeepPartial` to recreate the same type that parse functions return:

 ```typescript
 import type { Rss, DeepPartial } from 'feedsmith/types'